 Bonus Point Program Guidelines

-Residents and nonresident tag applicants receive bonus points for all hunts that have a quota set by the Wildlife Commission when they are unsuccessful in drawing a tag through the computerized random draw system.
-In addition to deer, elk, antelope, sheep, goat and black bear applicants also receive bonus points for swan and wild turkey.
+Residents and nonresident tag applicants receive bonus points for most hunts that have a Wildlife Commission approved quota.
+One point is awarded to an applicant when they are unsuccessful in drawing a tag through the computerized random draw system.

 Bonus points are awarded by specific species categories, each encompassing all separate weapons hunts available in that category.
 Those categories are:

 - Antlered mule deer and Antlerless mule deer,

 - Antlered elk, Antlerless elk, and Spike elk

 - Desert bighorn sheep ram and ewe